Hookyns/tst-expression/README.md

     }
 }
 ```
-* if You use Webpack, updater webpack config,
+* if You use Webpack, modify the webpack config,
 ```javascript
 ({
     test: /\.(tsx?)$/,